8.30pm – FRIDAY 4th MAY

 A centrepiece for the River Carnival

 The performance in 2017 was the first instalment of a major part of Hereford River Carnival over the next three years.
-It will form the centrepiece of the newly introduced Friday night element of the Carnival on the evening of Friday 28th April and its creatures and creations will take part in both the Street Carnival and River Carnival on Saturday 29th April.
+It formed the centrepiece of the newly introduced Friday night element of the Carnival on the evening of Friday 28th April and its creatures and creations will take part in both the Street Carnival and River Carnival on Saturday 29th April.

 Rediscovering a hidden treasure